-On that April day in 1954, Bill Haley and his Comets were scheduled for their first session with Decca Records.
+On April 12th 1954, Bill Haley and his Comets were scheduled for their first recording session with Decca Records, at the Pythian Temple on West 70th Street in New York.
 Haley had spent most of the previous decade down the country-western end of things - he'd been a cowboy yodeler and fronted a western-swing combo - but he was, as they say, musically evolving, and "Crazy, Man, Crazy" (a minor hit from the previous year) is generally regarded as his first success with a new sound.
 Still, given the country background, he could easily have wound up with Decca's Nashville branch.
 Instead, the company assigned him to the New York office, which meant his first session would be produced by Milt Gabler, Billy Crystal's uncle and the lyricist of our Songs of the Week #186 and #187, "Choo-Choo Ch'Boogie" and "L-O-V-E".
 Aside from those contributions to the songbook, Gabler as a producer gave the world a ton of big records - Billie Holiday's "Strange Fruit", Louis Armstrong's "Blueberry Hill", Bing Crosby's "MacNamara's Band", the Weavers' "Goodnight, Irene", Peggy Lee's "Lover", the Mills Brothers' "Glow Worm", Brenda Lee's "I'm Sorry" - all the way up to the Seventies and the album of Jesus Christ Superstar.
-He was a jazz lover with an ear for pop hits, but what he was in the market for that day six decades ago was a replacement for Louis Jordan, who'd quit Decca for Aladdin a couple of months earlier.
+He was a jazz lover with an ear for pop hits, but what he was in the market for that day of the Haley session was a replacement for Louis Jordan, who'd quit Decca for Aladdin a couple of months earlier.
 Throughout the Forties, Jordan and his Tympany Five had had a string of rhythm'n'blues hits for Gabler - "Ain't Nobody Here But Us Chickens", "Is You Is Or Is You Ain't My Baby?", "Saturday Night Fish Fry"...

-Once you know that, everything that happened on April 12th 1954 makes sense.
+Once you know that, everything that happened that April day in 1954 makes sense.
 "All the tricks I used with Louis Jordan I used with Bill Haley," said Gabler.
 "The only difference was the way we did the rhythm.
 On Jordan, we used a perfectly balanced rhythm section from the swing era ...but Bill had the heavy backbeat."
 But getting the sound Gabler wanted wasn't easy.
 The musicians' union stipulates that on a standard session you do four songs.
 The boys went into the studio at 2.15pm.
 Three-and-a-half hours later they had just two songs - and Sammy Davis Jr was waiting in the corridor, kicking his heels.
 Sam and the Will Mastin Trio were headlining at the Copacabana and Gabler had called him in to talk him into signing with Decca.
-(If Haley and Davis spoke that day, the soon-to-be Voice of Rebellious Youth was actually six months older than Mister Vegas.)
+(If Haley and Davis ever spoke that day, we should note that the soon-to-be Voice of Rebellious Youth was actually six months older than Mister Vegas.)

 The first three hours of the session were devoted to just one number, "Thirteen Women (And Only One Man In Town)", a novelty song by Dickie Thompson that had been picked for the group by Gabler and was entirely unknown to them.
 It was about the post-nuclear dating scene: